lucavb/aicommits/README.md

     ```

     This will guide you through:
-    - Selecting your AI provider (OpenAI, Anthropic, or Amazon Bedrock)
+    - Selecting your AI provider (OpenAI, Anthropic, Amazon Bedrock, or Ollama)
-    - Configuring the API base URL (OpenAI/Anthropic only)
+    - Configuring the API base URL (OpenAI/Anthropic/Ollama only)
     - Setting up your API key (OpenAI/Anthropic only)
     - Choosing the model to use